Posted on 04 Jul 2017

 - A shift from teaching employees, to inspiring individuals to learn.

-- Supporting employees to get access to the learning they require – both from within and outside of the organisation.
+- Supporting employees to get access to the learning they require as well as desire – both from within AND outside of the organisation.

-Within the ranks of HR, some are moving away from the one-size-fits-all approach towards personalised, targeted learning that meets the needs of the individual.
+Within the ranks of HR, some are moving away from the one-size-fits-all approach towards personalised, targeted learning through next-generation learning technologies that meet the needs of the individual.
 Already the benefits can be seen with more mature L&D departments delivering 20% less learning via traditional training and eLearning, and 90% more via on-demand resources.8 They engage people to learn anytime, anywhere and build capability for superior business results.
-Despite an understanding that mobile, social and on-demand are the way of the future, many L&D departments are yet to act.
-Looking to the future, only 25% plan to purchase mobile learning solutions,9 34% are investing in social learning tools6 and 20% expect to allocate funding to on-demand learning tools.9
+However, despite an understanding that mobile, social and on-demand learning are the way of the future, many L&D departments are yet to act.
+At present, only 25% plan to purchase mobile learning solutions,9 only 34% are investing in social learning tools6 and only 20% expect to allocate funding to on-demand learning tools.9 That’s a very slow adoption rate by technology standards.
+The impact?
+Without a digital learning culture, organisations will struggle to attract, develop and retain the workforce they need.
+The modern worker expects to have a much greater say in their own learning journey.

 - Deloitte University Press, 2016.
 Global Human Capital Trends 2016.
 Deloitte University Press.